Telephone does not ring when configuring it in the user interface

 - Disconnect the telephone from the FRITZ!Box and connect a different telephone to the same socket.

 Important:The ISDN telephones you connect to the FRITZ!Box must be suitable for use with ISDN point-to-point connections.
 In addition, the cables of ISDN telephones may not exceed 10 m in length.
-ISDN point-to-multipoint lines are common in the private sector and in small offices, while ISDN point-to-point connections are more commonly used in professional environments.
+Point-to-multipoint ISDN lines are common in home environments and in small businesses, while ISDN BRIs are more commonly used in professional environments.

 - If the second telephone rings, the first telephone or its cable is defective.